 Everyone knows Starbucks is legendary in its efforts to make the world a better place.
-Their benefits for employees, health insurance for part-time employees, college tuition, stock options, and retirement benefits.
+Starbucks’ benefits and perks include health insurance for part-time employees, college tuition reimbursement, stock options, and retirement benefits.

-How Howard Schultz Leads With Heart
+How Howard Schultz Kept His Heart